shamzinator-ai/nps-survey-analyzer-/README.md

 # NPS Survey Analyzer

 This repository contains a simple Streamlit application for analyzing NPS survey results with help from OpenAI's **GPT-4o-mini** model.
 The app allows non-technical users to upload survey data, translate free-text comments to English, categorize them, generate pivot tables for structured questions, and create a narrative report.
+The question **"1: How likely are you to recommend Twinkl to a friend or colleague?"** is automatically used to calculate the Net Promoter Score.

 ## Features